fjmiguel/nextjs-duckling-streaming/README.md

 ##  Next.js Duckling Service Streaming portal

-Streaming portal project using Next.js and [GraphCMS](https://graphcms.com) for educational purposes.
+Streaming portal project using Next.js and [graphcms](https://graphcms.com) for educational purposes.

 ## Getting Started

+Create a new file named as .env.local and copy .env.development.local content into it.

+Add your GraphCMS endpoint, environment and token values to environment variables on .env.local file.

-First, run the development server:
+Run the development server:

 ```bash
 npm run dev